ChicagoCityscape/api/README.md

 ### TOD API Parameters

 The parameters you must provide are grouped.
-Only one group of parameter(s) is necessary, plus a valid `key`.
+A valid `key` parameter + parameters in Group 1, 2, 3, or 4 are required (Groups 1-4 help us locate the address or property you're seeking, and only one group is required).

 #### Group 1 - PIN
 Send a Cook County `pin` (14 digits, and it may begin with `0`) and the API will try to locate it in the parcels database.
-If this parameter is provided, all other parameters will be ignored.

 #### Group 2 - Full address string
-Use `query` and a full address (like `121 N La Salle St, Chicago, IL`) and the API will geocode it.
-If this parameter is provided, all other parameters will be ignored.
+Use `query` and a full address (like `query=121 N La Salle St, Chicago, IL`) and the API will geocode it.

 #### Group 3 - Address parts
 Provide `address`, `city`, and `state` parameters. `zipcode` is optional.
 If `city` is empty or not provided, the API will assume `Chicago`.
 If `state` is empty or not provided, the API will assume `IL` (Illinois).

 #### Group 4 - Coordinate
 `lat` (latitude) and `lng` (longitude), in the EPSG 4326 (WGS84) projection.
-This coordinate will be reverse geocoded.
+This coordinate will be reverse geocoded to determine the address.

-#### Group 5 - Combination
-You can supply any of the above parameters in combination, however, one complete group is necessary.
+#### Additional datasets
+These optional query parameters will cause the API to grab additional data (this will increase the time response time).
+The additional options comprise:
+- `get_permits=true` will find building permits with a matching address in the City of Chicago
+- `get_violations=true` will find building violations with a matching address in the City of Chicago
+- `get_incentives=true` will run Incentives Checker

 ### Notes